Medical records, computers and data

 We are registered under the Data Protection Act 2018 and are GDPR Compliant.
 Your medical records are held on EMIS Web, probably the most widely used GP system, which is a hosted on the secure NHS N3 network and protected to the highest standards.
-All incoming correspondence is scanned into your record and the paper shredded and increasingly much is coming electronically directly into your record, particularly all pathology test results, discharge summaries and some outpatient letters from the local hospital and out of hours contact information and we are linked electronically to NHS England for administrative purposes.
+All incoming paper correspondence is scanned into your record and the original shredded and increasingly much is coming electronically directly into your record, particularly all pathology test results, discharge summaries and outpatient letters from hospitals and out of hours contact information and we are linked electronically to NHS England for administrative purposes.
 GP practices are also connected to the National Data Spine where your registration details are held and the parts of your record uploaded to form a Summary Care Record (unless you opted out) - see below.

 Nobody outside the practice has access to any of your identifiable data without your consent and within the practice all our staff are trained to respect the rules of confidentiality.
 Nobody has the right to view your record except on a 'need to know' basis, for instance if inputting data or answering a query from the patient.
 Any breach of our strict data rules would result in dismissal and possibly further action.
 Any computer engineers or outside health professionals requiring access to the records sign a security agreement before they are allowed access.